zohaib-javd/cli-number-guessing/README.md

 # cli-number-guessing
-this is a cli based numbers guessing game
+This is a cli based numbers guessing game

+Author: Zohaib Javed